niedzielski/mw-components/readme.md

 ## Known issues

+- The less-loader is reporting four warnings for entry chunk order.
 - jQuery is not yet linted for.
 - Type definitions are not emitted to dist/ in the current configuration.
 The consequence is that external consumers will not get great typing.
 This may be worked around by disabling